-AB 3205 (O'Donnell, 2018) requires school districts to install indoor classroom locks in schools built before 2012.
-AB 3205 is pending referral to the Assembly Education Committee.
+AB 3205 (O'Donnell, Chapter 401, 2018) requires school districts to install indoor classroom locks in schools built before 2012.

 AB 58 (Rodriguez, 2015) would have made each county office of education the entity responsible for the overall development of all comprehensive school safety plans and requires school safety plans to include procedures in response to individuals with guns on school campuses.
 AB 58 was held in the Senate Appropriations Committee.